 If a woman with group B streptococci in her reproductive tract becomes pregnant, her baby may become colonized with the bacteria during birth.
-Generally this colonization causes no ill effects.
-However, in some cases (if no treatment is provided), the baby develops a serious disease, such as pneumonia, meningitis or blood infections, all of which may be life-threatening.
+This colonization may cause no ill effects.
+In some cases, however (if no treatment is provided), the baby may develop a serious disease, such as pneumonia, meningitis, or blood infections, all of which may be life-threatening.
 Premature babies are more susceptible to infection than full-term babies.

 Modern prevention and treatment programs have greatly reduced the problem of a GBS infection in newborns.
 Woman are often tested for the presence of a group B streptococcus before their baby is born.
 If the bacteria are present, intravenous antibiotics may be given during labour.
 Doctors generally don't give the mother antibiotics any earlier since the bacteria may regrow before the baby is born.
 The baby is tested for the presence of the bacteria after birth and treated if necessary.